Red Hartebeest Hunting in South Africa

 Look for a big boss and a minimal gap between the horns.

-Often, the bosses will be grown closed, making skinning very difficult.
+Often, the bosses will be closed off, making skinning a difficult task.

 Hunting red hartebeest will demand an excellent flat-shooting rifle because distances may be a bit longer, so we recommend the 7mm or 300 magnums.

-For those hunters who do not wish to go through the red tape of bringing a rifle into South Africa, Nick Bowker has a Sako carbon light 300 Winchester Magnum fitted with a suppressor.
+For those hunters who wish to avoid going through the red tape of bringing a rifle into South Africa, Nick Bowker has 300 Winchester Magnums fitted with suppressors.

-Furthermore, the rifle includes a Swarovski DS with a built-in rangefinder.
+Furthermore, the rifles include Swarovski tactical scopes.
 Also, we have hand-loaded Hornady ELD-X 200-grain ammunition.

 This setup, including ammunition, is available as part of all hunting packages free of charge.